ram-patro/tool_binary_CC/readme.txt

 All these dataset are downloaded from from UCI Machine learning repository and converted to matlab (.mat) format.

-All the matlab formatted datasets used in the paper can be downloaded from
+All the matlab (.mat) formatted datasets used in the paper can be downloaded from the "data" folder

 Dimension reduction toolkit (by Laurens van der Maaten, Research scientist in machine learning and computer vision,https://lvdmaaten.github.io/drtoolbox/) used here inorder to reduce the features.